finbourne/horizon-sdk-python/sdk/docs/IntegrationsApi.md

 [EXPERIMENTAL] CreateInstance: Create a single integration instance.

-<br>Creates a new instance of an integration, returning its identifier.  <br />  <br />  <br>The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.
+ Creates a new instance of an integration, returning its identifier.
+The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.

 ### Example